matthew-muscat/laravel-facebook/README.md

 Laravel Bundle of the Facebook PHP SDK

-Utiises a fork of the original Facebook PHP SDK that's PSR-0 compliant and features a batch request method.
+Utilises a fork of the original Facebook PHP SDK that's PSR-0 compliant and features a batch request method.
+[Facebook-php-sdk](https://github.com/matthew-muscat/facebook-php-sdk)

 Facebook PHP SDK current as of v.3.2.2

-# Facebook Platform
+## Facebook Platform

 The [Facebook Platform](http://developers.facebook.com/) is a set of APIs that make your app more social.